SmartDataAnalytics/aksw-commons/README.md

 * [SQL](aksw-commons-sql) Utilities to parse SQL statements (using [JSqlParser](https://github.com/JSQLParser/JSqlParser) and (re-)encode mentioned identifiers using *Entity Codec: SQL)*.
 * [RX](aksw-commons-rx) Additional operators and utilities for the Reactive eXtensions for Java [RxJava](https://github.com/ReactiveX/RxJava).
 Most prominently features on-line aggregation of consecutive items belonging to the same group using [FlowableOperatorSequentialGroupBy](aksw-commons-rx/src/main/java/org/aksw/commons/rx/op/FlowableOperatorSequentialGroupBy.java).
 Also includes an operator for [measuring throughput](aksw-commons-rx/src/main/java/org/aksw/commons/rx/op/OperatorObserveThroughput.java).
 * [XML](aksw-commons-util-xml): Static convenience methods for loading XML and evaluating XPath expressions.
+* [io-utils](aksw-commons-io-utils): Various utilities.
+Includes a Java NIO-based file merger (because FileUtils.copyMerge is missing in Hadoop 3), URI-to-path conversion.
+* [io-syscalls](aksw-commons-io-syscalls): Abstraction over java's ProcessBuilder to efficiently pass streams and file arguments to system processes.
+* [io-process-pipes](aksw-commons-io-process-pipes): Abstraction to efficiently build pipes using both system calls and native java implementations alike.
+Main use case is to enable codec implementations that make use of system calls, such as using lbzip2 instead commons compress.
+Under development.

+* [util](aksw-commons-util): This package needs refactoring as it contains utils for unrelated domains, such as JDBC metadata retrieval and health checking.
+Also the name 'util' is too generic.

 ### Where is it used?